-- 6 These Procedures accompany the Responsible Conduct of Research Policy (the "Policy") and - 7 apply to all Allegations of breaches of the Policy by University Members.1 Responsibility for the - 8 development, maintenance and oversight of these Procedures is delegated to the Office of the - 9 Vice-President Research (OVPR). - 10 These Procedures shall be consistent with applicable clauses in collective agreements including - 11 University of Saskatchewan Faculty Association (USFA), Canadian Union of Public Employees - 12 (CUPE) Local 1975, the Administrative and Supervisory Personnel Association (ASPA), Canadian - 13 Union of Public Employees (CUPE) Local 3287, the Resident Doctors of Saskatchewan (RDoS), - 14 the Public Service Alliance of Canada, Local 40004 (Postdoctoral Fellows (PSAC)), and the Public - 15 Service Alliance of Canada, Local 40004 (Graduate Student Employees (PSAC)).
+- 6 These Procedures accompany the Responsible Conduct of Research Policy (the "Policy") and - 7 apply to all Allegations of breaches of the Policy by University Members.
+1 Responsibility for the - development, maintenance and oversight of these Procedures is delegated to the Office of the 8 - 9 Vice-President Research (OVPR). - These Procedures shall be consistent with applicable clauses in collective agreements including 10 - University of Saskatchewan Faculty Association (USFA), Canadian Union of Public Employees 11 - (CUPE) Local 1975, the Administrative and Supervisory Personnel Association (ASPA), Canadian 12 - 13 Union of Public Employees (CUPE) Local 3287, the Resident Doctors of Saskatchewan (RDoS), - 14 the Public Service Alliance of Canada, Local 40004 (Postdoctoral Fellows (PSAC)), and the Public - 15 Service Alliance of Canada, Local 40004 (Graduate Student Employees (PSAC)).

-16 2.0 Reporting Breaches of the Responsible Conduct of Research
+2.0 Reporting Breaches of the Responsible Conduct of Research 16

-17 Policy
+Policy 17

 - 18 a.
-Any person, including a representative of a funding agency, who believes they have - 19 knowledge of a breach of the Policy should immediately report their Allegation in writing to - 20 the Associate Vice-President Research (AVPR)).
-They may also send a copy of their - 21 Allegation to the Secretariat on Responsible Conduct of Research (SRCR).
-The AVPR will - 22 notify the relevant Senior Administrator(s) that an Allegation of a breach of the Policy - 23 involving a University Member from their unit(s) has been received. - b.
-If the AVPR receives an Allegation that a student may be in breach of the Policy, the AVPR will consult with the appropriate Senior Administrator to determine whether the Allegation relates to a breach of the Policy or is a matter under the Regulations on Student Academic Misconduct. - c.
-Anonymous Allegations will be considered only if all relevant facts are publicly available or otherwise independently verifiable.
-If all relevant facts are verifiable, the AVPR will initiate - 30 an Inquiry to determine whether the complaint should be dismissed or investigated. - 31 Anonymous Complainants are not entitled to participate or receive information on any part - 32 of the outcome.
+Any person, including a representative of a funding agency, who believes they have 19 knowledge of a breach of the Policy should immediately report their Allegation in writing to - 20 - the Associate Vice-President Research (AVPR)).
+They may also send a copy of their - Allegation to the Secretariat on Responsible Conduct of Research (SRCR).
+The AVPR will 21 - 22 notify the relevant Senior Administrator(s) that an Allegation of a breach of the Policy - 23 involving a University Member from their unit(s) has been received. - 24 b.
+If the AVPR receives an Allegation that a student may be in breach of the Policy, the AVPR 25 will consult with the appropriate Senior Administrator to determine whether the Allegation 26 relates to a breach of the Policy or is a matter under the Regulations on Student Academic - 27 Misconduct. - 28 c.
+Anonymous Allegations will be considered only if all relevant facts are publicly available or 29 otherwise independently verifiable.
+If all relevant facts are verifiable, the AVPR or Senior - 30 Administrator will initiate an Inquiry to determine whether the complaint should be - 31 dismissed or investigated.
+Anonymous Complainants are not entitled to participate or - 32 receive information on any part of the outcome.

-1 These Procedures adopt and incorporate the Definitions from the Policy.
+&lt;sup>1 These Procedures adopt and incorporate the Definitions from the Policy.

 - d.
-Allegations should be in writing, with sufficient detail about the nature of the alleged - breach, the location and time of its occurrence.
-It should be supported by all available documentation and contain enough information to permit a determination of whether the alleged conduct, if substantiated, would constitute a breach of the Policy and to permit further information gethering about the alleged breach - 37 further information gathering about the alleged breach. - e.
-If an Allegation is received related to conduct that occurred at another institution (whether as an employee, a student or in some other capacity), the AVPR will contact the other - 40 institution and consult to determine which institution is best placed to conduct the Inquiry - 41 and Investigation if warranted.
-The AVPR will communicate to the Complainant which - 42 institution will be responsible for responding to the Allegation. - 43
+Allegations should be in writing, with sufficient detail about the nature of the alleged breach, the location and time of its occurrence.
+It should be supported by all available documentation and contain enough information to permit a determination of whether the alleged conduct, if substantiated, would constitute a breach of the Policy and to permit further information gathering about the alleged breach. - e.
+If an Allegation is received related to conduct that occurred at another institution (whether as an employee, a student or in some other capacity), the AVPR will contact the other institution and consult to determine which institution is best placed to conduct the Inquiry and Investigation if warranted.
+The AVPR will communicate to the Complainant which institution will be responsible for responding to the Allegation.

-44 3.0 Procedures for Inquiry
+3.0 Procedures for Inquiry